Don D. Nelson, Attorney at Law, Certified Public Accountant

 Avoiding U.S. State Taxes

 Do not assume just because you moved out of the U.S. that your previous state of residence has no claim on taxing your income.
-Many states such as California, Virginia, New Mexico and South Carolina make it very difficult to give up your "tax domicile" in the state and require that you file state income tax returns (and pay the tax) even if you do not move back until years later.
+Many states such as California, Virginia, New Mexico and South Carolinamake it very difficult to give up your "tax domicile" in the state and require that you file state income tax returns (and pay the tax) even if you do not move back until many years later.
 Some of the criteria that a state looks at to determine if you are a resident for state income tax purposes includes your driver license, if you register to vote there, if you maintain an address there, the location of your bank accounts, if you own or rent real property there, the license plates on your cars, and if you still receive utility bills in that state.
 There are many other factors used by state taxing agencies to determine if you are a resident, but they are too numerous to mention here.
 You must be careful to reduce or eliminate all indices of residency or your previous state of residency in the U.S. will come after you for state income taxes.
-You must carefully plan your departure from your previous home state both reviewing the laws and taking the actual steps necessary to prove to that state you no longer have a "tax domicile" there after you move abroad.
+You must carefully plan your departure from your previous home state by reviewing your states tax residency laws and taking the actual steps necessary to prove to that state you no longer have a "tax domicile" there after you move abroad.
 If you do not, the taxes, penalties and interest later assessed by that state can be huge.

 What About Returns Which Were not Filed for Years You Lived Abroad?

 Though not required to by law, the IRS currently allows an expatriate to file past tax returns which were erroneously not previously filed and claim the foreign earned income exclusion and foreign tax credits as if the returns had been filed on a timely basis.
 That usually means most delinquent expatriates who file past returns owe little taxes or interest after claiming those benefits.
 It can easily be determined if returns are owed for past years by ordering a transcript from the IRS.
 This can be done by a tax professional without triggering any inquiry from the IRS concerning the taxpayer.
+However if certain foreign reporting forms for foreign corporations, foreign partnerships, investment companies, foreign trusts, foreign financial and bank accounts, and foreign partnerships, LLCS, or investment companies are not filed in a timely manner the IRS may collect substantial penalties (often $10,000 or more) for not filing these forms unless the taxpayer can provide the IRS with a reasonable excuse for their previous failure to file.
+The IRS has not clearly defined what they will accept as a reasonable excuse.

 Offers in Compromises and Payment Plans